Version changes and LTS releases

 No specific actions required.
 If you are upgrading from version 2.8, pls read this guide

-Blocklist - explicitly blocking access to some identified entities.
-Also commonly known as a blacklist. ↩︎
+Blocklist - explicitly blocking access to identified entities.
+Previously known as blacklist. ↩︎